Elaheh-P/Breast_Cancer_Classification/README.md

 The goal of this project is to compare multiple classification models and analyze their performance based on different evaluation metrics.

+## Understanding the Dataset Labels

+In the Breast Cancer Wisconsin Dataset, the class labels are defined as:

+Benign (1) → Healthy (No Cancer)

+Malignant (0) → Unhealthy (Cancer Present)

+Unlike some datasets where 1 represents an unhealthy state, this dataset follows the opposite convention:

+1 = Benign (No Cancer)

+0 = Malignant (Cancer Present)

+To verify this, the dataset's target names can be checked using:

+from sklearn.datasets import load_breast_cancer
+bc = load_breast_cancer()
+print(bc.target_names)  # Output: ['malignant' 'benign']

+This confirms that 0 corresponds to Malignant cases, while 1 represents Benign cases.

 ## What Was Done
 ### **1️⃣ Data Preprocessing**
 - Loaded the dataset and examined feature distributions.